vtex-apps/drawer/docs/README.md

 },
 ```

-And there is a block that enables customization of the header that contains the button which closes the drawer.
-It's called `"drawer-header"` and can be used in a similar way as `"drawer-trigger"`, here is an example:
+To customize the header containing the button that closes the drawer, you can use the `drawer-header` block similarly as the `drawer-trigger` block.
+For example:

 ```jsonc
 // inside blocks.json